Riateche/ridual/README.md

 - Setting maximal copy speed.
 - Undoing operations.
 - Using navigation history.
+- Files preview.
+- Embedded terminal.

 ### Installing Ridual

-If you're using Ubuntu Precise, you can install Ridual from [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual):

-    sudo add-apt-repository ppa:strahovp/ridual
-    sudo apt-get update
-    sudo apt-get install ridual
+Ridual will be available in [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual) after the fully-functional release.
+Now PPA packages are outdated.

-You also can download sources and compile the project by yourself.
-Install `libglib2.0-dev` and `libgtk2.0-dev` packages, then run the following commands:
+To install Ridual, download sources and compile them: install `libglib2.0-dev` and `libgtk2.0-dev` packages, then run the following commands:

     qmake